Connecticut / County

 What is the weather like in East End, CT year-round?

-East End experiences all four seasons, with warm summers reaching up to 84°F and cold winters dipping to 22°F. The area receives about 48 inches of rainfall annually and enjoys sunshine on 54% of days, allowing for a variety of outdoor activities throughout the year.
+East End experiences four distinct seasons, with warm summers reaching highs of 84°F and cold winters dipping to 22°F. The area receives about 48 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 22°F